Who's Who (UK): Publishers and editors

+From 1849 to 1850, Who's Who was edited by Henry Robert Addison, from 1851 to 1864 by Charles Henry Oakes, from 1865 by William John Lawson and from 1897 to 1899 by Douglas Sladen.
+Subsequent editions do not disclose the identity of their editor.
+In 1990, it was reported that after the departure of Douglas Brooke Wheelton Sladen, the people who compiled Who's Who remained anonymous to conceal the fact that they were female.
+In 2004, it was reported that the editorial staff and the selection panel endeavour to operate in anonymity so as to shield themselves from unwanted pressures.

 Biographies

-Academics who study elites have used the book as the primary reference for determining who is part of the British elite, and journalists agree that the book is a prime guide to the country's establishment.
+Academics who study elites have used the book as the primary reference for deducing who is part of the British elite.

 Inclusiveness

-The subjects of Who's Who entries include peers, MPs, judges, senior civil servants, writers, actors, lawyers, scientists, researchers, athletes and artists.
-50 percent of new entrants (such as those holding a professorial chair at Oxbridge, hereditary members of the aristocracy, MPs, judges, etc.) are included automatically by virtue of their office; the other 50 percent are chosen at the discretion of a board of advisors.
+The subjects of Who's Who entries include peers, MPs, judges, senior civil servants, writers, lawyers, scientists, academics, actors, athletes, artists and hereditary aristocrats.
+50 percent of new entrants (such as those holding a professorial chair at Oxbridge, baronets, peers, MPs, judges etc.) are included automatically by virtue of their office or title; the other 50 percent are selected at the discretion of a board of advisors.
 Inclusion has come to carry a considerable level of prestige: Paul Levy stated in The Wall Street Journal in 1996 that having an entry in Who's Who "really puts the stamp of eminence on a modern British life".

 Once someone is included in Who's Who they remain in it for life: MPs, for example, are not removed when they leave Parliament.
-The 7th Earl of Lucan continued to be listed in the book after he went missing in 1974 and after he was declared legally dead in 1999.
+The 7th Earl of Lucan continued to be listed in the book after he went missing in 1974 and even after he was declared legally dead in 1999.
 He was listed in Who's Who 2016, which was published in 2015.
-As of 2022, the most recent version of his entry on the Who's Who & Who Was Who website is dated 1 December 2016.
+As of 2023, the most recent version of his entry on the Who's Who & Who Was Who website is dated 1 December 2016, his death certificate having been issued in 2016.

 Inclusion in Who's Who does not involve any payment by or to the subject, or even any obligation to buy a copy.
-Some individuals have attempted to offer bribes to the publishers in attempts to be included.
-To shield themselves from unwanted pressures, the editorial staff and selection panel operate in anonymity.
+Some individuals have attempted to offer bribes in attempts to be included.

 The publication includes the members of the Scottish Parliament, Welsh and Northern Ireland Assemblies, members of the House of Commons, the chief executives of all UK cities and counties, and foreign ambassadors accredited to London.
-There is a high proportion of Oxford and Cambridge graduates among the new entrants in Who's Who 2008.
+There was a high proportion of Oxford and Cambridge graduates among the new entrants in Who's Who 2008.
 During the reign of Queen Victoria, the proportion of such graduates was less than 20%.